empovit/nvidia-dra-driver-verification/README.md

 oc apply -f compute-domain-daemon-anyuid-role-binding.yaml
 ```

 **Note:** These role bindings are currently required for the DRA driver to function properly on OpenShift.
-This requirement may be addressed in future versions of the NVIDIA DRA Driver Helm chart.
+This requirement in
+[PR #569](https://github.com/NVIDIA/k8s-dra-driver-gpu/pull/569) of the NVIDIA DRA Driver.

 ## Verification